 7. Shop at Multiple Stores: Don’t be loyal to just one store.
 Shop multiple stores to get the best prices on the food and products you use the most.

-8. Use Rebate Aps: Rebate apps like, Ibotta, allow you to get cashback for items you are already purchasing.
-For a few minutes of your time you can get a few bucks for your shopping order.
+For a few minutes of your time you can usually get a few bucks for your shopping order.
 Let your account accumulate and then cash it out to get free groceries.
-If you sign up for Ibotta through me, you will get a $10.00 starting bonus!
+Sign up for Ibotta from your mobile phone.

 9. Take Advantage of Special Offers: Holidays are a great time to stock up on great deals and fill the pantry.
 Christmas & Thanksgiving offer great prices on baking goods and canned goods.
 Memorial Day and Fourth of July have fantastic deals on condiments, and BBQ food.